Degree project - Engineering

 The document should be further developed into a project plan (see below).
 Large parts of the document can often be used as a basis for the degree project report.

-The examiner must approve the document defining the goals of the degree project.
+The examiner and supervisor(s) must approve the document defining the goals of the degree project.
 Among other things, approval means that

 - the purpose and issue of the project are clearly stated